Xujiayao/BlogSource/source/_posts/11-release-mcdiscordchat.md

 ![10.png](/file/posts/4ba0a17a/10.png)

-Under `BOT PERMISSIONS`, check the permissions required for the bot, refer to the figure below:
+Under `BOT PERMISSIONS`, check the permissions required for the bot, refer to the picture below:

 ![11.png](/file/posts/4ba0a17a/11.png)